 - Platform.
 Does the company utilize a platform with common elements to which different components can be added to expand the range of products and services it offers?
-This insurer is actively engaged in few pilot tests of a modular approach to policy production.
-The expectation is that it will result in fundamental changes in how it's products and services are configured. - Solutions.
-Does the company seek to help customers address important risk concerns effectively and efficiently or does it simply seek to entice potential customers to purchase existing products?
-The company has deployed an online tool designed to identify customer needs from a broad risk management perspective. - Customer experience.
-Can the company examine interactions with customers from the customers perspective?
+XYZ is actively engaged in few pilot tests of a modular approach to policy production.
+The expectation is that it will result in fundamental changes in how its products and services are configured. - Solutions.
+Does the company seek to help customers address important risk concerns effectively and efficiently, or does it simply seek to entice potential customers to purchase existing products?
+XYZ has deployed an online tool designed to identify customer needs from a broad risk management perspective. - Customer experience.
+Can the company examine interactions with customers from the customer's perspective?
 What does a customer value in the manner in which she interacts with the company?
-The company has attempted to better understand customer experience through the use of surveys, focus groups, and online feedback through its website.
+XYZ has attempted to better understand customer experience through surveys, focus groups, and online feedback from its website.
 These are common industry practices. - Value capture.
 This is about how a company recaptures the value it creates and provides to customers.
 Are all potential revenue streams being tapped?
-The company has enhanced and broadened the means by which payments are received from customers, but has attempted little else in this area. - Organization.
+XYZ has enhanced and broadened the means by which payments are received from customers, but it has attempted little else in this area. - Organization.
 How does the company organize its resources to perform the tasks necessary to do business?
 Are resources being siloed, creating barriers to effective collaboration and maximum return?
-The company has pulled down barriers to collaboration and is exploring new and novel ways to spark innovation in how resources are deployed to create maximum value. - Supply chain.
+XYZ has pulled down barriers to collaboration and is exploring new and novel ways to spark innovation in how resources are deployed to create maximum value. - Supply chain.
 For an insurance company, this dimension involves the sequencing of information from initial source to final use.
-This company is laboring under a number of legacy systems that are unable to work together to maximize information flow and use information to greatest advantage throughout the company. - Networking.
-How well are customers and companies are connected to each other.
+XYZ is laboring under a number of legacy systems that are unable to work together to maximize information flow and use information to greatest advantage throughout the company. - Networking.
+How well are customers and companies connected to each other?
 Active networks can enable insurers to remain aware of customers' changing needs more quickly.
-The company is looking closely at what others are doing to connect better with their customers.
-They are just getting started. - Brand.
+XYZ is looking closely at what others are doing to connect better with their customers.
+It is just getting started. - Brand.
 Does the company's brand remind and reinforce the value customers attribute to the company's products and services?
 Is the brand being effectively used?
-This company has yet to consider how its current brand is viewed by customers and the general public.
-With some of the initiatives now underway to enhance the customer experience, the company is considering options.16 approach on some dimensions, but little innovation on other dimensions, indicates that the company is not systemically innovative and points to areas where the company can focus on uncovering more opportunities to innovate in the future.
+XYZ has yet to consider how its current brand is viewed by customers and the general public.
+With some of the initiatives now underway to enhance the customer experience, XYZ is considering options.

+XYZ Insurance Company's scoring along each dimension included in the innovation radar provides an intuitive assessment of innovation company-wide.
+A highly innovative approach on some dimensions, but little innovation on other dimensions, indicates that the company is not systemically innovative and points to areas where the company can focus on uncovering more opportunities to innovate in the future.
 The innovation radar tool can also be useful for exploring how innovation in one company compares with innovation in other companies.
-With sufficient competitive intelligence one can prepare an innovation radar assessment for competitors and use that information to prioritize future opportunities.
+With sufficient competitive intelligence, one can prepare an innovation radar assessment for competitors and use that information to prioritize future opportunities.